diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 8 and 64 (model.py lines 36-60) followed by two fully-connected ('Dense') layers with 100 and 50 units respectively.
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 8 and 64 (model.py lines 121-145) followed by two fully-connected ('Dense') layers with 100 and 50 units respectively.

-The model includes RELU layers to introduce nonlinearity on two first convolutional layers and PReLU (ReLU with lernable parameter of the negative slope) on other layers.
+The model includes RELU layers to introduce nonlinearity on two first convolutional layers and PReLU (ReLU with learnable parameter of the negative slope) on other layers.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in fully-connected layers to reduce overfitting (model.py, lines 65 and 69).
+The model contains dropout layers in fully-connected layers to reduce overfitting (model.py, lines 150 and 154).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

+The model used an adam optimizer, with light weight decay (1e-7): it give slightly better results.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, driving from opposite directions and recovering from the  sides of the road.
-My appoach to training data creation I describe further.
+My approach to training data creation I describe further.